syncfusion-content/blazor-docs/blazor/datagrid/column-resizing.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/VZVgtdVjqdvYDSkc?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-N> You can disable resizing for a particular column by setting the [AllowResizing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_AllowResizing) property of **GridColumn** component to false.
+> You can disable resizing for a particular column by setting the [AllowResizing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_AllowResizing) property of **GridColumn** component to false.
 <br/> In RTL mode, you can click and drag the left edge of the header cell to resize the column.
 <br/>The width property of the column can be set initially to define the default width of the column.
 However, when column resizing is enabled, you can override the default width by manually resizing the columns.